JRCSTU/CO2MPAS-TA/doc/glossary.rst

     ``engine_idle_fuel_consumption``
         Provide the fuel consumption of the vehicle in warm conditions during idling.
 The idling fuel consumption of the vehicle, expressed in grams of fuel per second [gFuel/sec] should be measured when:
         * velocity of the vehicle is 0
         * the start-stop system is disengaged
         * the battery state of charge is at balance conditions.
-         For CO2MPAS purposes, the engine idle fuel consumption can be measured as follows: Just after a WLTP physical test, when the engine is still warm, leave the car to idle for 3 minutes so that it stabilizes.
+         For |co2mpas| purposes, the engine idle fuel consumption can be measured as follows: just after a WLTP physical test, when the engine is still warm, leave the car to idle for 3 minutes so that it stabilizes.
 Then make a constant measurement of fuel consumption for 2 minutes.
 Disregard the first minute, then calculate idle fuel consumption as the average fuel consumption of the vehicle during the subsequent 1 minute.

     ``final_drive_ratio``
         Provide the ratio to be multiplied with all `gear_box_ratios`.
 If the car has two different final drive ratios,